Team766/OI-2015/README.md

 There will be a three position momentary toggle for slider calibration.

+<strong>DO NOT EVER MAKE BOTH H-BRIDGE INPUTS HIGH: THIS WILL DESTROY THE H-BRIDGE AND COULD DESTROY THE ARDDUINO</strong>

 <strong>Intake arms:</strong>

 The intake arms are controlled by a three position momentary toggle switch.
 The roboRIO will interpret these commands and run an automated sequence that will either pull a tote in or push it out.